 - They may require you to have a larger initial amount to invest in their platform

-As such, you’ll need to consider these tradeoffs if you wish to have better security.
+Because of these potential drawbacks, you’ll need to consider the trade-offs if you wish to have better security.

 #2 Look at the funding of the company